Tafkas/jupyter-munin/README.md

 2. Create symbolic links to /etc/munin/plugins.

+3. Create entry in /etc/munin/plugin-conf.d/munin-node:

-3. Restart the munin-node daemon: /etc/init.d/munin-node restart.
+4. Restart the munin-node daemon: /etc/init.d/munin-node restart.

+        [juypter_*]
+        env.juypter_url <url_to_your_juypter_api_endpoint>

-4. Done.
+5. Done.
 You should now start to see the charts on the Munin pages.